-Sixteen travel grants of up to US$1,500 will be made available to early-stage scholars, who are members of IAMCR in good standing, reside in low and middle income countries and have papers accepted for presentation at our upcoming conference in Madrid.
-These include 2 grants to be awarded to an early-career IAMCR member from Afghanistan, Bangladesh, Bhutan, Maldives, Nepal, India, Pakistan, or Sri Lanka.
+Twenty travel grants of up to US$1,500 each will be made available to early-stage scholars, who are members of IAMCR in good standing, reside in low and middle income countries and have papers accepted for presentation at our upcoming conference in Madrid.
+These include 2 grants to be awarded to early-career IAMCR members from Afghanistan, Bangladesh, Bhutan, Maldives, Nepal, India, Pakistan, or Sri Lanka.
 Both of these were funded by anonymous donations, one of them being the Dipak De Travel Grant for Early-career South Asian Scholars.

 The grants are intended to help offset the travel costs of IAMCR members who would otherwise be unable to attend the conference.

 Travel grants are available only to early-stage scholars who have no tenured position at the moment of applying, who have an abstract accepted for full presentation at the conference, who currently reside* in low or middle income countries (see the country income classification list), and who have been paid-up members of IAMCR for at least one full year - that is, who are current members and were members in 2018.
 Representatives and student representatives of an institution that has been a member for 1 year qualify even if they were only added in the current year.
 The selection process seeks to support diverse participation at the conference, with priority given to under-represented regions and countries.

 Note that for co-authored papers, only the first author is eligible for a grant unless he or she is unable to attend the conference.